 Christopher J. Cassidy (Commander, USN)

 PERSONAL DATA: Born January 4, 1970 in Salem, Massachusetts.
 Considers York, Maine, to be his hometown.
-Married.
 He and his wife, Julie, are the proud parents of three children.

 SPECIAL HONORS: Honor graduate of Basic Underwater Demolition/SEAL (BUD/S) Class 192.
-Awarded the Bronze Star with combat ‘V’ and Presidential Unit Citation for leading a 9-day operation at the Zharwar Kili cave complex – a national priority objective directly on the Afghanistan/Pakistan border.
+Awarded the Bronze Star with combat ‘V’ and Presidential Unit Citation for leading a nine-day operation at the Zharwar Kili cave complex – a national priority objective directly on the Afghanistan/Pakistan border.
 Quest speaker at the U.S. Naval Academy Combat Leadership Seminar (2003, 2004).
 Awarded a second Bronze Star for combat leadership service in Afghanistan in 2004.
 Recipient of the NASA Exceptional Achievement Medal.